 I’m sure this comes as no surprise, but winter presents a whole host of challenges when it comes to getting and staying healthy.
 Especially if you have kids, you know how easy it can be to catch everything from a mild case of the sniffles to a full-on stomach bug that lingers for weeks.
 While I like to keep my medicine cabinet stocked with a variety of natural remedies, whenever I find myself coming down with a cold, I usually turn to essential oils to help relieve some of the symptoms so I can start feeling better immediately.

-Here are 9 essential oils to help get you through cold and flu season.
+Here are the 9 essential oils to help get you through cold and flu season.

 Essential Oils to Get You Through Cold Season